Rohitsinghrajput28/ASLA_for_all/CSRF.md

      we can also check that whether web application is checking valid token only or not.
 Random token with same length.

   3.
-     Removing the token as well as token paramter value that whether web application is parsing a user without token
+     Removing the token as well as token parameter value that whether web application is parsing a user without token

  <h3>Case3:Refer Header Check</h3>